MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 This is an issue affecting that affects users who are were on an Insider preview build, reflashed their HoloLens 2 with a new insider preview build, and then unenrolled from the Insider program.
 This is a **known issue**.

-This does not affect:
+This doesn't affect:

-- Users who are not enrolled in Windows Insider
+- Users who aren't enrolled in Windows Insider
 - Insiders:
     - If a device has been enrolled since Insider builds were version 18362.x
     - If they flashed an Insider signed 19041.x build AND stay enrolled in the Insider program